robocre8/epmc_documentation/README.md

 > [!NOTE]
 > **`L298N EPMC Module`** is the main EPMC product.
 It consists of the L298N Driver IC and an ATmega328 microcontroller.
 >
 > **`Custom EPMC Interface Board`** can also be made for other motor drivers (as long as they can control motor speed using the Arduino PWM).
 This may be due to the higher current requirement of the motor you intend to use for your project which the L298N (i.e. `L298N EPMC Module`) cannot provide.
-If you need a solution like that you can contact me from my [website]() or via [LinkedIn]()
+If you need a solution like that you can contact me: visit the [robocrea8](https://github.com/robocre8)
 >
 > It can easily be used by robotics or ROS hobbyists, students, learners, researchers, engineers, etc.